-The SNP priorities for 2024-27 are:
+The SNP priorities for 2025/28 are:

-PRIORITY 1 Violence, Exploitation And Abuse
+PRIORITY 1: Violence, Exploitation and Abuse

-FOCUS AREA Serious Violence and Knife Crime
+FOCUS AREA Serious Violence and Knife Crime.

-• Ensuring fulfilment of the SNP statutory responsibilities to the Serious Violence Legal Duty in completion of an SNA and Response Strategy to tackling the causes and impacts of serious violence.
+Ensuring fulfilment of the SNP statutory responsibilities to the Serious Violence Legal Duty in completion of an SNA and Response Strategy to tackling the causes and impacts of serious violence.
 A local action plan will also be constructed and enacted.

-FOCUS AREA Prevent Exploitation of the Vulnerable and Modern-Day Slavery in Northumberland
+FOCUS AREA Prevent Exploitation of the Vulnerable and Modern-Day Slavery in Northumberland.

-The SNP and Northumberland Childrens and Adults Safeguarding Partnership (NCASP) Joint Strategic Exploitation Group (SEG), through which, working across partnerships with stakeholders, we will seek to identify and safeguard both victims and those vulnerable to exploitation and its associated impact, thereby supporting safer communities by the provision of positive multi-agency intervention, proactive disruption, and promotion of community vigilance.
+Through the Strategic PREM (Partnership Reduction, Exploitation and Missing) Group, that has dual reporting responsibility to both the SNP and Northumberland Children and Adults Safeguarding Partnership (NCASP), we will seek to identify and safeguard both victims and those vulnerable to exploitation and its associated impact, thereby supporting safer communities by the provision of positive multi-agency intervention, proactive disruption, and promotion of community vigilance.

-FOCUS AREA Domestic Abuse (including Violence Against Women and Girls and Domestic Homicide Reviews)
+FOCUS AREA Domestic Abuse (including Violence Against Women and Girls and Domestic Homicide and Domestic Abuse Related Death Reviews).

-• The SNP will work closely with and in support of the Domestic Abuse Local Partnership Board (DALPB) which has responsibility to develop and implement the Northumberland Domestic Abuse strategy in response to the Domestic Abuse Act 2021.
+The SNP will work closely with and in support of the Domestic Abuse Local Partnership Board (DALPB) which has responsibility to develop and implement the Northumberland Domestic Abuse Strategy 19 in response to the Domestic Abuse Act 2021.
 This builds upon the significant work already taking place to respond effectively to domestic abuse.
-Additionally, the Domestic Violence, Crime and Victims Act (2004) places responsibility upon the SNP to undertake and deliver upon Domestic Homicide Reviews (DHR's).
+Additionally, the Domestic Violence, Crime and Victims Act (2004) places responsibility upon the SNP to undertake and deliver upon Domestic Homicide Reviews (DHR's) and Domestic Abuse Related Death Reviews (DARDR's).
 The reports and recommendations of DHR's seek to identify lessons learned and good practice, prevent domestic violence and homicide and improve service responses by developing a co-ordinated multi-agency approach.